 Asking for their phone number or home address when they are only trying to get a quote for their new car insurance is not acceptable for many of them.

 Corporations do not need their phone number to calculate a price.
-What they are “saying” with their phone request is that they are going to call them if they leave without purchasing an insurance.
+What are these companies “saying” with their phone request?
+That they are going to call users if they leave without purchasing an insurance.

 Confusing or incoherent information

-When the same sensitive information is presented in different ways during the journey, test participants, as real life users, tend to become suspicious and doubt about whether they can trust the website.
+When the same sensitive information is presented in different ways during the journey, test participants, as real life users, tend to become suspicious.
+They doubt about whether they can trust the website.

-A couple of years ago I tested a large website specialized in hotel room reservations.
+A couple of years ago we tested a large website specialized in hotel room reservations.

-Unlike other travel websites I’ve been testing, my client was doing a good job in explaining the cancellation policy clearly and in every step of the booking process.
+Our client was doing a good job in explaining the cancellation policy clearly and in every step of the booking process.
+Unlike other travel websites we had been testing.

 Most participants were able to find an hotel and to select a room without major errors.
 However, some of those who paid attention to the cancellation terms in the hotel detail page noticed that the same information had been written in a slightly different way during the payment step.